olinrobotics/crawler/README.md

 * Launch files can start their own roscore, but having a separate core ensures that your ROS instances stay connected if any nodes in the launch file crash.

-3. Plug in an XBox controller, or another controller compatible with the Teleop node.
+3. Plug in an XBox controller, or another controller compatible with the Teleop node..
+Test

 4. In a new terminal, run the basic nodes required for teleoperating Koda with the command `roslaunch crawler bringup_minimal.launch port:=/dev/ttyUSB0`